google/comprehensive-rust/src/control-flow-basics/loops.md

 ## `while`

 The [`while` keyword](https://doc.rust-lang.org/reference/expressions/loop-expr.html#predicate-loops)
-works much like in other languages:
+works much like in other languages, executing the loop body as long as the condition is true.

 ```rust,editable
 fn main() {